Table of Contents

 As a result, it's essential to talk about it and be aware of the symptoms.

 Still, dog constipation is too often ignored by pet owners.

 If left untreated, the condition could run its course independently and cause serious injury to your pup.

-While it is true that constipation in dogs can be a temporary condition and can pass on its own relatively quickly, dog constipation can also be caused by some really major health issues.
-In turn, this condition could lead to even bigger life-threatening conditions.
+While constipation in dogs can be a temporary condition and can pass on its own relatively quickly, dog constipation can come from significant health issues.

 12 ways to prevent and treat it